cdiazbas/enhance/README.md

 ## Using `Enhance` for training

 Pre-trained models are provided in the GitHub releases.
-If you want to train `Enhance` with your own images, we provide two scripts `train.py` (intensity network) and `train_blos.py` (magnetogram network) to this aim.
+If you want to train `Enhance` with your own images, we provide the script `train.py` to this aim.

 ```
-python train.py --output=networks/test --epochs=20 --depth=5 --kernels=64 --action=start --model=keepsize --activation=relu --lr=1e-4 --lr_multiplier=1.0 --batchsize=32 --l2_regularization=1e-8
+python train.py --output=network/test --epochs=20 --depth=5 --action=start --model=keepsize_reflect --activation=relu --lr=1e-4 --lr_multiplier=1.0 --batchsize=64 --noise=1e-3
 ```

 The parameters are described here: